CreeperShift/Pandemie/README.md

 > I want to read the full documentation.

 You have 2 options here.
-Either head over to our github page, [Pandemie Page](https://creepershift.github.io/Pandemie/), to read it all online, or download the latest Documentation file in the /docs folder in the repository.
-You will require a recent version of [LibreOffice](https://www.libreoffice.org/)to read it.
+Either head over to our github page, [Pandemie Page](https://creepershift.github.io/Pandemie/), to read it all online, or download the latest Documentation file, "Documentation.pdf" in the /docs folder of the repository.

 ---